mattearly/dmpower/README.md

 - All 12 core classes fully available.
 22 different races, all subraces, meticulously programmed level class trees, levels 1 to 20, supports leveling up, random name suggestions, common stat block options, alignments, all backgrounds + custom option, all skills, 20+ languages, 42 core feats, calculates average hitpoints, calculates spell slots.
 - Save and Load Character Loadouts via file.
 Exporter for physical document printing.
 - Editor for leveling up existing characters.
 Also has features more intended for DM's use: Edit stats (min=1, max=30), give feats, give skills, change name, change alignment.
 - Limitations: Character Builder doesn't handle equipment, spell choices, multiclassing, or personality traits.
-NPC classes (warrior, expert, aristicat) from the dm guide are not included.
+NPC classes (warrior, expert, aristocrat) from the dm guide are not included.
 Some of these limitations may be addressed in future updates.

 ### Loot and Randomizers